When attempting to optimize your web presence for maximum leads and conversions, you may come across terms like hypothesis testing.

 That’s the simplified version.
 The beauty of the scientific method is that it’s gradual and deliberate and each phase is recorded – and your hypothesis continually altered – until you’ve come to a solid enough conclusion.

 While using hypothesis testing and the scientific method to get more results from marketing is not a new phenomenon, you are at a distinct advantage over marketers of the past.

-That’s because you have myriad tools you can use to test and collect relevant data in order to prove (or disprove) the hypotheses you construct.
+That’s because you have a myriad of tools you can use to test and collect relevant data in order to prove (or disprove) the hypotheses you construct.